mbell195/Tech-Docs-To-Diagrams/readme.md

 **Maintained by:** Marc Bell

 Accelerates technical documentation by automatically generating Mermaid diagrams directly from written drafts.
-Users can manually fine-tune the code via a visual editor for engineering precision, then apply Nano Banana AI to instantly beautify the diagram flows.
+Users can manually fine-tune the code via a visual editor for engineering precision, then apply DALL-E 3 or Imagen 3 to instantly beautify the diagram flows.
 This hybrid approach combines the reliability of version-controlled data with the aesthetic quality of professional design tools, all within an automated GitHub workflow.

 ## 📂 Project Structure